yasirusama61/DeepMedSynth/README.md

 ⚠️ **Note:** This preprocessing ensures uniform volume dimensions and intensity ranges, which is essential for training deep generative models like GANs on 3D medical data.

+### ⚠️ Note on Data Integrity

+During preprocessing of the BraTS2020 dataset, one sample was skipped due to incomplete modality files:

+❌ Missing modality for: BraTS20_Training_355

+- Expected all of: `T1`, `T1CE`, `T2`, `FLAIR`, and `seg`.
+- Total available patient directories: **371**
+- Total successfully processed samples: **368**

+This is a known issue in the original dataset.
+The pipeline gracefully skips incomplete cases to avoid corruption during training.

 ## 🧪 Sample Visualization of Preprocessed BraTS2020 Data

 The following image showcases a single sample from the BraTS2020 dataset after preprocessing (resized to `128×128×128` and normalized).
 It includes 4 MRI modalities and the corresponding segmentation mask: